Creating a compilation workflow for SASS with Grunt

 });

-To facilitate the use of these three tasks it is recommended to create an alias:
+To simplify running these three tasks, create an alias:

 JavaScript